muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Kubernetes/eks-03-AWS-EKS-ALB-ingress/README.md

 ## Outline

-- Part 1 - Updating aws-cli version 2 and Installing kubectl, helm and eksctl on Amazon Linux 2
+- Part 1 - Installing kubectl and eksctl on Amazon Linux 2023

 - Part 2 - Creating the Kubernetes Cluster on EKS